InPage

 InPage is a word processor and page layout software by Concept Software Pvt.
 Ltd., an Indian information technology company.
-It is used for languages such as Urdu, Arabic, Balti, Balochi, Burushaski, Pashto, Persian, Punjabi, Sindhi and Shina under Windows and macOS.
-It was first developed in 1994 and is primarily used for creating pages in Urdu, using the Nasta`līq (نستعلیق) ('hanging' calligraphic) style of Arabic script.
+It is used for languages such as Urdu, Arabic, Balti, Balochi, Burushaski, Pashto, Persian, Punjabi, Saraiki, Sindhi, Kashmiri and Shina under Windows and macOS.
+It was first developed in 1994 and is primarily used for creating pages in Urdu, using the Nasta`līq ('hanging' calligraphic) style of Arabic script.

 Overview

 InPage is used on PCs where the user wishes to create their documents in Urdu, using the style of Nastaliq with a vast ligature library while keeping the display of characters on screen WYSIWYG.
 Overall, this makes the on-screen and printed results more 'faithful' to hand-written calligraphy than most other Urdu software on the market at the time of InPage's release.
 This faithfulness is achieved while keeping the software simple and easy-to-use, akin to earlier versions of standard English Desktop Publishing packages such as QuarkXPress and Adobe InDesign.

 Before being used within InPage, the Noori style of Nastaliq, which was first created as a digital typeface (font) in 1981 through the collaboration of Mirza Ahmad Jamil TI (as calligrapher) and Monotype Imaging (formerly Monotype Corp.), suffered from two problems in the 1990s: a) its non-availability on standard platforms such as Windows or Mac, and b) the non-WYSIWYG nature of text entry, whereby the document had to be created by commands in Monotype's proprietary page description language.